Blog Post

 WordPress.com or WordPress.org?

-WordPress facilitates businesses to get a website online.
-Text, images, event calendars and more can be easily be updated in-house.
+WordPress facilitates businesses getting a website online.
+Text, images, event calendars and more can be easily updated in-house.

 There are two very different platforms, both calling themselves WordPress: WordPress.com and WordPress.org.

 Not sure which is the best to use or why?
-I’m here to explain the advantages of each.
+We’re here to explain the advantages of each.

 WordPress.com

-WordPress.com is the hosted version of WordPress, and the easiest version for a non-web developer get set up on, initially.
+WordPress.com is the hosted version of WordPress and the easiest for a non-web developer to get set up initially.
 It is free to get going.

 WordPress.com provides a free plan which is easy to set up and brings with it most things you need for a simple website: